Porch pirates caught on camera stealing from one Wichita woman

 “The holidays, things like that, when we’re having more things delivered, that tends to be where we see a few more of those,” said Deputy Chief Brandon Russell.

-Both departments and Akhtar said to get to know your neighbors and keep track of delivery day, so every package makes it through the doorway.
+Both departments and Akhtar said to get to know your neighbors and keep track of the delivery day so every package makes it through the doorway.

 “Take those extra steps to make sure that no one takes those things from you,” said Akhtar.